gunta/talks/talks/2024-04-17/03-content.md

 url: https://blog.cloudflare.com/python-workers
 ---

-# <logos-cloudflare-icon /> WorkersでPython
+# <logos-cloudflare-icon /> Python on Workers

-- Pyodide経由
+- Via Pyodide
   - numpy
   - FastAPI
   - Langchain
-等は動く
+  and more are functional

 ---
 layout: iframe-right
 url: https://dspy-docs.vercel.app/
 ---
-# プロンプト魔法の終幕
+# The End of Prompt Magic

 - DSPy
-  - これからは**プロンプトプログラミング**の時代
+  - The era of **prompt programming** is here
-  - LLMシステムを最適化するフレームワーク
+  - A framework to optimize LLM systems
-  - プロンプトと出力間の相互作用と依存関係を管理
+  - Manages interactions and dependencies between prompts and outputs
-  - PyTorch の構文と構造なので、直感的
+  - Uses PyTorch's syntax and structure, making it intuitive